 In South America, the Kogi People of Colombia and the Shipibo-Conibo People of the Peruvian Amazon share a similar story of a giant black serpent named Hahuba, or the Snake of Being.
 Hahuba’s body encircles the world, which is a giant disc that floats in the never ending sea.
 Hahuba’s body contains the essence of life and her breathing regulates the tides.

 Ouroboros Symbol in Modern Times

 The psychologist Carl Jung saw the ouroboros as an archetypal symbol of the human psyche.
 For Jung, it symbolized our ability to regenerate ourselves through self-reflection.
 Jung was well aware of the ouroboros symbol in alchemy and how it represented wholeness and unity.
 From Jung’s perspective, humans can become whole when we integrate our shadow selves, or the unconscious aspects of our personalities, with our conscious selves.

-The ouroboros has also been applied to the field cybernetics, which is the study of circular causality or feedback loops.
-The basic theory is that inputs create outcomes and those outcomes are used as inputs for further actions.
+Mathematicians, technologists, and philosophers have applied the ouroboros to the field of cybernetics.
+Cybernetics is the study of circular causality or feedback loops.
+Their basic theory is that inputs create outcomes and those outcomes are used as inputs for further actions.
 Cybernetics theory can be applied to psychology, biology, anthropology, computer science, engineering, and other fields.

 Today, we may feel like we are worlds apart from the Yangshao People, the ancient Egyptians, or the early alchemists running experiments in their workshops.
 But the ouroboros shows us that studying the seekers of wisdom from the past can give us new insights into ourselves and where we might be going in the future.